Jesse James: Downfall of the gang

 On September 7, 1876, the opening day of hunting season in Minnesota, the James–Younger gang attempted a raid on the First National Bank of Northfield, Minnesota.
 The robbery quickly went wrong, however, and after the robbery only Frank and Jesse James remained alive and free.

-Cole and Bob Younger later said they selected the bank because they believed it was associated with the Republican politician Adelbert Ames, the governor of Mississippi during Reconstruction, and Union general Benjamin Butler, Ames's father-in-law and the Union commander of occupied New Orleans.
+Cole and Bob Younger later said they selected the bank because they believed it was associated with the Republican politician Adelbert Ames, the governor of Mississippi during Reconstruction, and Union general Benjamin Butler, Ames' father-in-law and the Union commander of occupied New Orleans.
 Ames was a stockholder in the bank, but Butler had no direct connection to it.

-The gang attempted to rob the bank in Northfield at about 2 pm.
+The gang attempted to rob the bank in Northfield at about 2 p.m.
 To carry out the robbery, the gang divided into two groups.
 Three men entered the bank, two guarded the door outside, and three remained near a bridge across an adjacent square.
 The robbers inside the bank were thwarted when acting cashier Joseph Lee Heywood refused to open the safe, falsely claiming that it was secured by a time lock even as they held a Bowie knife to his throat and cracked his skull with a pistol butt.
 Assistant cashier Alonzo Enos Bunker was wounded in the shoulder as he fled through the back door of the bank.
 Meanwhile, the citizens of Northfield grew suspicious of the men guarding the door and raised the alarm.
 The five bandits outside fired into the air to clear the streets, driving the townspeople to take cover and fire back from protected positions.
 They shot two bandits dead and wounded the rest in the barrage.
 Inside, the outlaws turned to flee.
 As they left, one shot the unarmed cashier Heywood in the head.
 Historians have speculated about the identity of the shooter but have not reached consensus.